jwd83/chromatickeyboard/README.md

 - Pitch shifting via playback rate changes both pitch and duration (chipmunk effect for higher notes)
 - Latency may vary depending on browser and system performance
+- The master limiter helps, but extreme input levels or many overlapping notes can still pump or distort slightly

 ## Future Enhancements